Marchionne Chrysler pay fell in 2013, Fiat pay announced later

 In 2012, he was paid in salary and equity awards the equivalent of about 13.2 million euros, or $18.3 million at current exchange rates, from Fiat SpA and its affiliates, according to a Fiat company report.

-Marchionne's compensation from Chrysler in 2013 was down from the previous year, which totalled $1.23 million.
+Marchionne's compensation from Chrysler in 2013 was down from the previous year, which totaled $1.23 million.
 In 2011, he declined a salary from the American automaker.

 The drop in pay last year for Marchionne and other top Chrysler executives is because the 2012 compensation included performance incentives accrued over three years.